 Operating any wood-stove is an art, each brand and location with its own quirks.
 General rules are the same though:

 – use thin logs (30-50cm) rather than thick.

 – all types of wood give off the same amount of heat, when measured by weight.

 – the longer the wood is allowed to dry out the better.

 – a thick bed of ash is a good thing.

 – recycle surplus ash in the compost heap.

-– if you do resort to buying a cast-iron stove NEVER allow it to heat up quickly, this could crack the casting.
+– if you are using a cast-iron stove NEVER allow it to heat up quickly, as this could crack the casting.

 – use stainless steel for the flue.